The augmented soldier will become reality

 But these drugs only temporarily mask the inherent weaknesses of human physiology.
 From now on, we want to teach the body to react differently.
 A medical research institute of the American army has invented an electric heating band to put on the forearm.
 The tests were conclusive: in a room cooled to 0°C, it gave people who wore it 50% more dexterity and 90% more strength in the fingers.
 This small technology warms the peripheral blood and inhibits the normal tendency of blood vessels in the hands to retract in low temperatures.

 A “hack” that remains very far from what is already at work in some foreign armies, Russian or Chinese in particular, such as eye operations aimed at increasing visual acuity.
 In his speech on the theme “Ethics and augmented soldier of December 2020 during the Defense Innovation Digital Forum, the Minister of the Armed Forces Florence Parly was categorical: “The so-called invasive developments are not on the agenda of the French armies.
 But we have to be lucid… it’s a future we have to prepare for.
-The nanoparticles tested on mice would respect the ethical limit set by the Minister: the process is reversible since they are eliminated spontaneously after about ten weeks.
+The nanoparticles tested on mice would respect the ethical limit set by the Minister: the process is reversible since they are eliminated spontaneously following regarding ten weeks.
 This French position is however marginal on the world stage, and the Chinese and the Russians do not have these hesitations.
 According to American intelligence, they would develop gene therapies that would increase or inhibit the production of certain hormones in order to obtain more combative, stronger soldiers, resistant to cold, pain, stress and hunger.
 In October 2017 during a speech, President Vladimir Putin thus announced the arrival of a “genetically modified” soldier, who “will be able to fight without fear, without compassion, without regret, or pain”.

 Six technologies in the boxes